Don West (wrestling): Wenatchee Wild

+Impact Wrestling

-On January 13, 2017, Impact Wrestling, formerly known as TNA, revealed that West had joined the merchandise department.
-On July, 2, 2017, West returned to commentary for the final time at the Slammiversary XV pay-per-view.
+On January 13, 2017, TNA (now known as Impact Wrestling) revealed that West had joined the merchandise department.
+On July 2, 2017, West returned to commentary for the final time at the Slammiversary XV pay-per-view.
 In 2022, Impact Wrestling featured a video tribute to their original announce team of West and Mike Tenay during Slammiversary.

+On September 8, 2023, during Impact's Victory Road event, it was announced that West (alongside Mike Tenay) would be posthumously inducted into the Impact Hall of Fame in honor of them being the promotion's original broadcast team.

 Personal life and death

-West was born in Chicago, Illinois.
-He attended Purdue University, where he majored in sports broadcasting.

-West was married to his wife Terri from July 18, 1992, until his death in 2022.
+West married his wife Terri on July 18, 1992.

 On June 16, 2021, West announced that he had been diagnosed with a lymphoma of the brain, and began treatment.
 On December 30, 2022, Mike Tenay confirmed that West had died from lymphoma at the age of 59.
 Memorial tributes to West were made by the pro-wrestling community through social media and on WWE, AEW, and Impact Wrestling programming.